Seerow0/-MK-II-Nicholas-J-Website-/_projects/(1) A Virtual Project.md

 <iframe width="674" height="379" src="https://www.youtube.com/embed/S18DIzDl-dk?list=PLFYm4Qhfx-M1fSadbFODVUIeKXIPQRpPH" title="Sequence 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---
-# What Would I Do Differently?
+# What Would I Have Done Differently?
 To be perfectly candid, I would go back and only do one simulation.
 I was ambitious and wanted to create variety when I should have been focused on making one refined experience.
 I think of the three, only two came out well.
 The last one in my opinion was a fever dream at best with limited functionality.
 It really was just a testing ground to see what I could accomplish.
 When it comes down to it, time and inexperience (coding for VR) was my worst enemy.
 I could have had one longer simulation with more refined gameplay and interaction, however that I recall would have been unwise for the audience to observe rather than interact.
 By keeping them shorter, and offering variety, there was something for everyone.

-# The future
+# What Lies Ahead?
 As an artist, I find solace in the limitless realm of conceptual art, where experimentation and creative inquiry are pushed beyond thier limits.
 While the future remains a mystery, I'm deeply intrigued by the landscape of virtual reality and its rapidly evolving usage across industries.
 While I can't predict what lies ahead, I'm committed to staying informed and exploring the potential of VR as a medium for artistic expression.
 In this ever-changing landscape, I see endless opportunities to push the boundaries of my craft and immerse myself in new realms of creativity, wherever the journey may lead.

-# An Experiment Off Topic....
-**Unity3d testing dialouge boxes using models from mixamo.**
+# The Latest Project (2021)
+**The video below shows the last project I completed in 2021**
+- With limited access to VR space and focuses on other projects, I have taken a break from Unity3D but I am excited for when I do return.
+Possibly in collaboration with other creators.
+Who knows?

 <iframe width="674" height="379" src="https://www.youtube.com/embed/MoJH7ynzV3I?list=PLFYm4Qhfx-M1fSadbFODVUIeKXIPQRpPH" title="Working on now" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>